Nerodia erythrogaster neglecta: Reproduction

 Young snakes are born in the fall near or in the winter hibernation site.
 The average litter size is 18 young.
 The largest brood on record is 38 young born, in the northern part of their range.

 Diet and feeding behavior

 The snakes feed on frogs, tadpoles, salamanders, small fish, and maybe crayfish (crawdads).

-Peak foraging times are 900–1300 hrs with a secondary, smaller peak between 1700–1900 hrs, depending on weather conditions.
+Peak foraging times are 900–1300 hrs with a secondary, smaller peak between 1700 and 1900 hrs, depending on weather conditions.
 Nocturnal foraging has been observed in the southern part of the range, and after hot, humid summer days in the northern sector.

 Prey species are caught in water and on land, often far from wetlands.
 The snakes find food in the woods after the late spring rains, especially if there is a high water table, cover items and chimney crayfish burrows.

 Rivers, farm ditches, small streams, rocky areas and any fast-moving waters are avoided.
 Adjacent ditches and streams are often used, especially if enhanced by beaver and muskrat activity.